Minecatr/onsetGlazeLime.flow/README.md

-# 🎨 onsetGlaze
+# 🎨 onsetGlazeLime

-**onsetGlaze** is a theme for flow launcher with Acrylic/Glass effect customized to fit in with my [OnsetGlaze.nvim](https://github.com/abhidahal/OnsetGlaze.nvim) Colorscheme for nvim.
+**onsetGlazeLime** is a fork of **onsetGlaze** which is a theme for flow launcher with Acrylic/Glass effect customized to fit in with my [OnsetGlaze.nvim](https://github.com/abhidahal/OnsetGlaze.nvim) Colorscheme for nvim.

 ## 🖼️ Theme Dispaly